The Elected Council

 Portfolios

-I want to encourage activities on country, sporting opportunities and training that will lead to jobs
+I want to encourage activities on country, sporting opportunities and training that leads to jobs

 Legal Status